Richard Williamson (bishop): Controversial views

-Views

-Catholicism

-In common with other traditionalists, Williamson opposes the changes in the Catholic Church brought about by the Second Vatican Council.
-He sees such changes as being unacceptably liberal and modernistic, and as being destructive to the Church.
-Among the changes he opposes are the Church's increased openness to other Christian denominations and other religions, and changes in the forms of Catholic worship such as the general replacement of the Tridentine Mass with the Mass of Paul VI.
-Williamson has criticised Pope John Paul II, to whom he attributed a "weak grasp of Catholicism".
-Williamson holds that the SSPX is not schismatic, but rather is composed of true Catholics who are keeping the "complete Roman Catholic apostolic faith".

-Williamson is viewed as being located towards the hardline end of the traditionalist spectrum, though he does not go quite so far as to espouse sedevacantism.
-In the past, he opposed compromise between the SSPX and the Church leadership in Rome, accusing the latter of deceit and of being under "the power of Satan".
-He has been reported as viewing reconciliation between the SSPX and the Holy See as being impossible, and he has noted that some SSPX members might refuse to follow the Society in such a direction even if an agreement were reached.
+Williamson was viewed as being located towards the hardline end of the traditionalist spectrum, though he did not go quite so far as to espouse sedevacantism.

-Williamson was reportedly dismissive of Mother Teresa because of her supposedly 'liberal' views.

-Society

-Williamson holds strong views regarding gender roles.
-He opposes women wearing trousers or shorts, women attending college or university, and women having careers.
-He has urged greater "manliness" in men.

-Regarding parenting style, he denounced the film The Sound of Music as "soul-rotting slush" and says that, by putting "friendliness and fun in the place of authority and rules, it invites disorder between parents and children."
+Williamson held strong views regarding gender roles.
+He opposed women wearing trousers or shorts, attending college or university, or having careers.
+He urged greater "manliness" in men.
+He denounced the film The Sound of Music as "soul-rotting slush" and said that, by putting "friendliness and fun in the place of authority and rules, it invites disorder between parents and children."
+He was dismissive of Mother Teresa because of her supposedly 'liberal' views.

-Conspiracy theories

-Williamson supports conspiracy theories regarding the assassination of John F. Kennedy, and the World Trade Center controlled demolition conspiracy theory, denying that the September 11 attacks were foreign terrorist attacks and claiming they were instead staged by the U.S. government.
-He has also said that the 7 July 2005 London bombings were an "inside job" and propagated rumours about the likelihood of a nuclear attack on the London Olympics in 2012.
+Williamson supported conspiracy theories regarding the assassination of John F. Kennedy, and the World Trade Center controlled demolition conspiracy theory, denying that the September 11 attacks were foreign terrorist attacks and claiming they were instead staged by the U.S. government.
+He also said that the 7 July 2005 London bombings were an "inside job" and propagated rumours about the likelihood of a nuclear attack on the London Olympics in 2012.